The Best Note-Taking Methods for Visual Learners

 Cornell notes are a note-taking strategy developed by Cornell University.
 It divides your paper into three sections:

-In the notes section, you add your regular lecture notes.
-This can be done in class and in any style you are comfortable with.
+You add your regular lecture notes in the notes section.
+You can do this while in class or reading your textbook, in any style you are comfortable with.

 The cues section is reserved for words or short phrases that can help to trigger recall.
-In this area, you can add things like vocabulary with or without the definition.
+In this area, you can add things like vocabulary with or without the definition, doodles to jog your memory, or any other symbols.
 It is also an excellent place for laws, rules, theories, and phrases that have to be remembered.
-Only add short, concise sentences in this area.
+Only add short, concise, point-form sentences in this area.

-The summary is exactly as it sounds.
-This section should be completed later, during a study session.
-Read through the page and summarize, in your own words, the concepts discussed on it.
-This exercise helps to ensure you actually understand the idea and that you are not just memorizing the facts as they were presented.
+The summary section is exactly as it sounds.
+This section should be completed later, during your study session.
+Read through the page and summarize the concepts discussed in your own words.
+This exercise helps ensure you understand the idea and that you are not just memorizing the facts as they were presented.

-If you struggle with reading your textbook, you can implement strategies to make it easier for you to read and understand each chapter.
+Reading chapter after chapter of your dry, boring text is the worst part of any class.
+If you struggle with reading your textbook, you can implement strategies to make reading and understanding each chapter easier.

 Some visual learners might be slower readers.
-That is not to say that their reading comprehension necessarily suffers, but they may just take a little longer to get through the text.
+That is not to say that their reading comprehension suffers, but they may take a little longer to get through the text.

-If this is true, you will want to make the most of the time you spend reading.
-Incorporating multiple strategies into your reading sittings can help you use this time more efficiently.
+If this is true, you will want to make the most of your reading time.
+Incorporating multiple strategies into your reading sessions can help you use this time more efficiently.

-Try skimming and scanning the passage before you read it.
+The easiest method to implement is skimming and scanning the passage before you read it.
 This allows you to prime your brain to anticipate what you are about to read.
-This can help you to remember it more efficiently the first time you read it.
+This strategy can help you to remember the information more efficiently the first time you read it.

 Stop at any diagrams and charts and look them over.
-Read the captions at the bottom and see if you can follow through before you read.
-Here we are priming your mind to get ready for the information before you take it in.
+Read the captions at the bottom and see if you can follow through before you read the section.
+Here, we are priming your mind to get ready for the information before you take it in.

-When you do this, as you read, you are remembering the information you primed rather than forcing new information in.
+When you do this, as you read, you remember the information you primed rather than force new details in.
 There is already a foundation laid for this new information to be built upon so you can assemble it more easily.

 Colour coding your notes is a great way to relay information instantly without having to read.
 This is done most efficiently when you use the same colour-coding system for all of your notes.
 We have an entire article on how to incorporate colour coding into your note-taking strategies.